 Another example would be to automatically enroll in a Thrive Apprentice course all users that complete a quiz from your website and get a certain result.

-So, in this case, the trigger would be "User completes quiz", then you can add two conditions in which you basically select the quiz that needs to be completed and well as the result that needs to be obtained in order for that user to be enrolled in your Thrive Apprentice course:
+So, in this case, the trigger would be "User completes quiz", then you can add two conditions in which you basically select the quiz that needs to be completed as well as the result that needs to be obtained in order for that user to be granted access to your Thrive Apprentice product:

 Keep on reading this article if you want to learn about the Thrive Automator dashboard, about how you can navigate it, and use the available triggers, actions, and filters in order to get your first automation up and running.

 After you install and activate the plugin, you will be able to find it in the Thrive Dashboard: